patrick-llgc/Learning-Deep-Learning/paper_notes/cube_slam.md

 #### Key ideas
 - Object detection + SLAM can benefit each other
 	- Object provide geometry and scale constraints for BA, and depth initialization.
-It can also add to generalization capability to let orb slam work where
+It can also add to generalization capability to let orb slam work in low texture scenario.
 	- the mono3D results are optimized with BA, and constraint by a motion model
 - Multiview object SLAM
 	- decoupled approach: build SLAM point cloud then do detection